margusholland/Comma/README.md

 # Comma, Fucker
-Sketch plugin for text modifications
+Sketch plugin for text modifications.

 Select one or multiple text layers to change the text.
 Following commands are available: